Energy Storage Materials: Insights From ab Initio Theory: Diffusion, Structure, Thermodynamics and Design.

 - Location: Polhemsalen, Ångström Laboratory, Lägerhyddsvägen 1, Uppsala

-- Lecturer: Araújo, Rafael Barros Neves de
+- Doctoral student: Araújo, Rafael Barros Neves de

-- Organizer: Materialteori
+- Organiser: Materialteori

 - Contact person: Araújo, Rafael Barros Neves de